Cloudy Kitchen

 2. In the bowl of a stand mixer fitted with the paddle attachment, cream the butter, brown sugar, granulated sugar, and molasses together on high speed until light and fluffy.
 Add the egg and vanilla bean paste and mix to combine.
 Sift together the flour, baking soda, salt and spices in a small bowl.
 Add to the mixer and mix on low until just combined.

-3. Using a ¼ cup spring-loaded cookie scoop (4 Tbsp - or you can roll together 2 2 Tbsp pieces), scoop balls of dough onto the prepared baking sheets.
+3. Using a ¼ cup spring-loaded cookie scoop (4 tablespoon - or you can roll together 2 2 tablespoon pieces), scoop balls of dough onto the prepared baking sheets.
 Each ball should weigh about 65g.
 I like to do 6 on each sheet.
 Roll each ball of dough between your hands to form a ball, then roll in the ginger sugar before placing on the baking sheet.
 Leave any mixture that you are not baking off just yet in the bowl and scoop just before baking.

 4. Bake the cookies for 13-14 minutes or until puffy and set around the edges.
 Remove from the oven and cool on the pan for 5 minutes - the cookies will deflate slightly as they cool.
 Transfer to a wire rack and allow to cool completely.
 Repeat the baking process with the remaining cookie dough.